 Junior Lawyer Participation Incentives

-A growing number of federal judges actively encourage the participation of junior lawyers in court proceedings, particularly oral arguments.
-These incentives typically allow attorneys with fewer than a specified number of years of experience (commonly 5-10 years) to argue motions, with some judges offering benefits such as an increased likelihood of granting oral argument when a junior lawyer is designated.
+Some judges actively encourage the participation of junior lawyers in court proceedings, particularly oral arguments.
+These incentives typically allow attorneys with fewer than a specified number of years of experience to argue motions, with some judges offering benefits such as an increased likelihood of granting oral argument when a junior lawyer is designated.
 Several judges permit multiple attorneys from the same side to argue different issues, creating opportunities for junior lawyers to gain courtroom experience alongside senior counsel.
-These programs reflect a judiciary-wide effort to address the declining opportunities for younger lawyers to develop advocacy skills in federal court.

 Southern District of New York

-All rules for SDNYCourt encourages junior attorney participation in all proceedings where they contributed substantially.
+View all rules for SDNY.Court encourages junior attorney participation in all proceedings where they contributed substantially.

 Court permits multiple attorneys to argue if it allows junior lawyer participation.